SOFIAMORETTI01/Claim_anomalies/README.md

 ##### 🧩 Model Explainability

-To enhance model transparency and provide interpretable results, **SHAP (SHapley Additive exPlanations)** was used to explain the outputs of the **Isolation Forest** model.
+To enhance model transparency and provide interpretable results, SHAP (SHapley Additive exPlanations) was used to explain the outputs of the Isolation Forest model.

 Although SHAP is primarily designed for supervised models, it can be adapted to unsupervised settings when the model produces a meaningful continuous output—such as the anomaly score in Isolation Forest.

-In this context, SHAP explains **which input features most contributed to a claim being considered suspicious**, helping analysts better understand and trust the model’s reasoning.
+In this context, SHAP explains which input features most contributed to a claim being considered suspicious, helping analysts better understand and trust the model’s reasoning.